 American History

 Galena, Illinois is located in the Northwest corner of the state, just six miles south of the Wisconsin border and three miles East of the Mississippi River.
-Steeped in rich history and national significance, Galena has seen booms and busts.
+Steeped in rich history and national significance, Galena has played an important role in the history of the United States of America.

 For more historic photos of Galena, go to GalenaIllinois.com